lucasschott/RL_analysis/Studies/Study_3/README.md

 |  Replay buffer |
 |:-:|
 | ![edge-filtered](https://raw.githubusercontent.com/schott97l/RL_analysis/master/Studies/Study_3/images/edge-filtered.png)  |
-Here , no interpolation is really possible,  we explore how the policy evolved in and around of the blind zone.
+Here , no interpolation is really possible,  we explore how the policy evolves in and around of the blind zone.

 ## Impact of replay buffer size on the learned policy